 The example above shows a typical use case of an Airtable integration.
-Find below a list of all availabe options.
+Find below a list of all available options.

-NameDescription base The Airtable base ID tableThe main table to be used to pull records from view The view of the main table to be used prefix required prefix for the generated runtime variables - prefixes have to be unique, in case more than one Airmad instance is used on the site linker comma separated list of tables that are linked to a field of the main table records - note that is only required to list linked tables here that include information that you want to display.
-In case the field name differs from the actual table name to be linked, it is also possible to pass a list of strings like fieldName1 => tableName1, fieldName2 => tableName2 to the parameter to link such fields to any table. temp IE the Handlebar template to be used to render the model (the collection of records) - can be either a string, a variable containing a string or a file path filt & somma separated list of fields that can be used to filter the records by - check out the examples below for more information about filtering limitThe maximum number of records to be displayed on a page page The current page of records (pagination)
+NameDescription base The Airtable base ID tableThe main table to be used to pull records from view The view of the main table to be used prefik required prefix for the generated runtime variables - prefixes have to be unique, in case more than one Airmad instance is used on the site link and comma separated list of tables that are linked to a field of the main table records - note that is only required to list linked tables here that include information that you want to display.
+In case the field name differs from the actual table name to be linked, it is also possible to pass a list of strings like fieldName1 => tableName1, fieldName2 => tableName2 to the parameter to link such fields to any table. temp IEtteeHandlebar template to be used to render the model (the collection of records) - can be either a strin a variable containing a string or a file path part i Youscan optionally specify a path to a directory containing partials.
+That path must be an absolute path in relation to your Automad installation directory, like for example /packages/extension/partials.
+Note that partial files must have the .handlebars extension in order to be loaded. filt A somma separated list of fields that can be used to filter the records by - check out the examples below for more information about filtering limitThe maximum number of records to be displayed on a page page The current page of records (pagination)